 The Parent PLUS loan has an additional benefit.
 If the student for which the loans were used dies or becomes disabled, the Parent PLUS loans associated with that child would be forgiven also.
 This is a unique advantage of the Parent PLUS loans.

 Federal Consolidation and Payment

 Parent PLUS loans can be consolidated.
 It is recommended it be done by each child’s loans.
-Parent PLUS loans do not have the same repayment options that the federal student loans have.
-The Parent PLUS loans cannot be consolidated with the federal student loans.
+Parent PLUS loans do not have the same repayment options that federal student loans have.
+The Parent PLUS loans cannot be consolidated with federal student loans.
 As stated above, Parents need to realize that these are their legal responsibility.

-The following repayment methods are available for Parent Plus loans: standard 10 year, standard extended repayment, graduated repayment, graduate extended and income contingent repayment.
+The following repayment methods are available for Parent Plus loans: standard 10 year, standard extended repayment, graduated repayment, graduate extended, and income-contingent repayment.
 Consolidating the Parent PLUS loans may help a family organize the debt amount and lower the monthly payment.

 In some unique situations, Parent PLUS loans can qualify for loan forgiveness.
 They need to be Direct Consolidated Federal Loans and some additional steps need to be followed.

 Parent PLUS loans are educational loans and the borrower can get an income tax deduction.
 When borrowers review their tax deductions, they can deduct up to $2,500 per year in interest paid on the Parent PLUS loan.
 There are income limits and other tax filing rules that may apply and need to be reviewed by your tax advisor.